hernantz/blog/content/configuration-is-an-api-not-an-sdk.md

 Configuration is also part of that architecture.
 Along with your program you will have to ship the configuration artifact.
 But this is not an issue that only comes up when you make a new release.
 When you are developing you are also making tiny releases on your laptop.

-So this raises the need for some tool to provide your code with the right configuration, in all it's stages.
+So this raises the need for some tool to provide your code with the right configuration, in all its stages.
 Some of these tools are only used when developing or in production, ideally both envs match.

 There are many tools for managing configuration.
 For example, [direnv][6] and [envdir][7] load environment variables from directories and files.
 [Systemd units][5] have a section to list them or point to an environment file populating the environment.
 [Ansible][8] includes a templating language to generate configuration files and place them anywhere in the system.
 [Ansible Vault][9] can be used to provide the app with encrypted secrets.